gitbra/pwic/README.md

 - Run the server: `python3 pwic.py`
 - Open your browser at `http://127.0.0.1:8080` by default

-Once you have well tested Pwic and defined the global and project-dependent variables described in the embedded help file, you can use the bind address `0.0.0.0` and change the port in the main command line.
+Once you have well tested Pwic.wiki and defined the global and project-dependent variables described in the embedded help file, you can use the bind address `0.0.0.0` and change the port in the main command line.

 ## Support